 - Heat the oven to 400 degrees F.

-- Slice the tomatoes in half, scrape out the seeds, then chop roughly.
+- Slice the tomatoes in half, scrape out the seeds and discard, then chop the tomatoes roughly.

 - Brush each baguette slice generously with the basil oil on both sides, then set on a baking sheet.